Which city is cheaper, Minneapolis or Washington?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In the summer, Washington is around the same temperature as Minneapolis.
-Typically, the summer temperatures in Washington in July are around 79°F (26°C), and Minneapolis is about 76°F (25°C).
+Typically, the summer temperatures in Washington in July average around 79°F (26°C), and Minneapolis averages at about 76°F (25°C).

 People are often attracted to the plentiful sunshine in Minneapolis this time of the year.
 In Washington, it's very sunny this time of the year.
 Washington usually receives less sunshine than Minneapolis during summer.
 Washington gets 278 hours of sunny skies, while Minneapolis receives 357 hours of full sun in the summer.